swedishvegan/rex28/README.md

 rex apples("I|like|apples|and|oranges|!");
 const char* sentence = "I do NOT like apples and oranges!
 They are disgusting...";
 while (apples.next(sentence)) printf("%.*s ", apples.len, sentence + apples.pos); // prints out "I like apples and oranges ! "

 apples.reset(); // rewinds the search iteration to the beginning
+// The first and next functions accept an optional length argument like match

 // defining variables